amitu/amitu.github.com/taser/index.md

 It is not just about personal safety, it is a responsibility of women to do something to empower women.
-Even if one is not personally in threat, by spreading awareness about it, showing it to potential victims, educating them about it is also women's responsiblity.
-Safety is a neccessity for true freedom.
+Even if one is not personally in threat, by spreading awareness about it, showing it to potential victims, educating them about it is also women's responsibility.
+Safety is a necessity for true freedom.

 Police, judiciary and society is not coming to protect you.
 Women must protect